nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 }
 ```

-Pass a session ID and stream ID to the `getStreamInfo()` method.
+Pass a session Id and stream Id to the `getStreamInfo()` method.
 On successful completion, the `stream` object containing properties of the stream.

 <!-- OPT-TODO: [can't find listStreams method] To get information on _all_ active streams in a session, call the `OpenTok.listStreams()` method,
-passing in a session ID and a callback function.
+passing in a session Id and a callback function.
 Upon success, the callback function is invoked
 with an array of Stream objects passed into the second parameter: -->

 ```javascript